 In 2009, Ray and two other Canadians, Kevin Vallely and Richard Weber, broke the world speed record for an unsupported expedition by a team to the South Pole.
 In the process, Ray trekked this traditional route from Hercules Inlet to the South Pole, a distance of 1,100 kms, solely on foot and snowshoes, without the use of skis.
 Students from all over North America joined the team on a daily basis, a program provided through impossible2Possible, as the trio continued their southern trek.
 The students received daily communications and actively took part in every step of the trek.
 Essentially becoming "teammates" of the expedition, and teammates of the Guinness World Record.

 In winter 2010, Ray and Kevin Vallely ran the length of frozen Lake Baikal in Siberia, 650 kms, over the course of 13 days, totally unsupported.
+Once again communication with satellite video conferencing to schools brought the expedition into classrooms, and classrooms onto the expedition.

 In early 2011, Ray ran the length of the "driest desert on Earth", the Atacama Desert in northern Chile.
 Here he ran 1,200 kms in 20 days with minimal daily re-supply and with his camping gear on his back.
 Thousands of students joined this journey, again under his i2P organization, via live web and video conferencing.